Security Headers Baseline

 Strict-Transport-Securityresponse header (for examplemax-age=31536000; includeSubDomains) to enforce HTTPS on future visits. - Add a

-Content-Security-Policyheader to control which sources of scripts, styles, and frames may load. - Set both headers — having only one reaches Partial, while both together reach Pass.
+Content-Security-Policyheader to control which sources of scripts, styles, and frames may load. - Set both headers.
+One alone reaches Partial; together they reach Pass.

-- Configure these at your CDN, reverse proxy, or web-server layer so they apply site-wide.
+- Configure them at your CDN, reverse proxy, or web-server layer so they apply across the whole site.

-- Re-scan after deploying the headers to confirm HTTPS and both headers are detected.
+- Re-scan after you deploy the headers to confirm HTTPS and both headers are detected.

 Version History